mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 When taking the ship into orbit, the astrogation computer checks in with the local starport, if present.
-The computer checks the starport’s data and places all known objects in cache, not displaying them until after their presence is confirmed by sensors.
+The computer checks the starport's data and places all known objects in cache, not displaying them until after their presence is confirmed by sensors.
 Once the sensors detect new ships or other objects, the